hytechclub/web-102/Week01/README.md

 Play the game with the students!

-## HTML & CSS Review Code-Along
+## Code-Along: HTML & CSS Review
 Walk through [the code-along instructions](HtmlCssReviewCodeAlong.md) with the students.

-## Individual "About Me" Websites
+## Self-Paced Work: "About Me" Websites
 The students should work on their "About Me" websites on their own, following [the instructions](IntroduceYourself.md).
 They will need to build out a basic HTML file from scratch, using the concepts reviewed in the Code-Along.
 The webpage will be them introducing themselves to the rest of the class, and each student can present what they come up with briefly.

-## Challenge
+## Challenges
-If the students complete the Individual activity with time to spare, they can attempt the challenge.
+If the students complete the Individual activity with time to spare, they can attempt the [challenges](Challenges.md).

-## Review Kahoot
+## Formative Assessment: Kahoot
 End the session with a [Kahoot](https://create.kahoot.it/share/9da0c22b-48ae-479f-9c7f-c0bfd458a2b5) to gauge what the students ultimately remember from HTML/CSS.

 ## Agenda